mgrove36/bluetooth-proximity-locker/README.md

-# bluetooth-proximity-locker
+# Bluetooth Proximity Locker
-Python 3 application that locks your PC when your Bluetooth device goes out of range
+A Python 3 program used to lock your PC when a specified Bluetooth device is a certain distance away.